ayushphy/ayushphy/README.md

 - Focus on making complex scientific concepts accessible to everyone

 ### ✍️ Content Writer at ZetaGravit
-- Author in-depth content on space science developments
+- Author in-depth content on space science developments and physics
 - Conduct and document interviews with leading scientists
 - Create engaging scientific narratives for public consumption